 The Second Basic is a safe place to learn and grow.
 CIS is committed to ensuring that all students have a safe, appropriate environment in which to learn and achieve their potential.
 The school can and should be a safe place for children, both physically and emotionally, and both during and outside of normal school hours.
-CIS provides the Second Basic by providing a site coordinator at each site available to students throughout the school day, facilitating before- and after-school programs, summer programs, gang intervention and prevention programs, violence prevention and school safety programs, “safe streets” initiatives and community programs during the evenings and on weekends.
+CIS provides the Second Basic by providing one or more Student Support Specialists(s)at each site available to students throughout the school day, facilitating before- and after-school programs, summer programs, gang intervention and prevention programs, violence prevention and school safety programs, “safe streets” initiatives and community programs during the evenings and on weekends.

 3. A healthy start and a healthy future.